n8han/herald/README.markdown

 It's best to use this a global plugin so that it works with any of your projects and your forkers don't have to know anything about it.

-You can add posterou-sbt to your global sbt classpath in a file `~/.sbt/plugins/build.sbt`
+You can add posterous-sbt to your global sbt classpath in a file `~/.sbt/plugins/build.sbt`

 ```scala